1. Contact Information:

 Contact MCPC Event Specialist Chris Knox for more information on turning your party into a magical event.
 Call Chris at 973.326.7619 email@example.com

-Each year the Willowwood Foundation helps an individual(s) obtain practical hands on gardening experience by funding an internship at the Willowwood Arboretum.
-In 2013, Willowwood was fortunate to have 3 talented interns working in the gardens during the Spring-Fall growing season.
+Internships: Each year the Willowwood Foundation helps an individual(s) obtain practical hands on gardening experience by funding an internship at the Willowwood Arboretum.
+In past years, Willowwood has been fortunate to have talented interns working in the gardens during the Spring-Fall growing season.

-Internships begin in early spring and continue through late fall and may run for three to eight months.
+Internships & Seasonal Gardeners begin in early spring and continue through late fall and may run for three to eight months.
 Interns may work full- or part-time and are admitted on an as needed basis.
 Applicants must possess a keen interest in horticulture and enjoy working outdoors.
-Gardening Interns participate in all aspects of garden and arboretum management from planting and mulching to propagating and record keeping.
-Gardeners rotate through the various speciality gardens and collections and may select and area of concentration.
+Seasonal Gardeners and Interns participate in all aspects of garden and arboretum management from planting and mulching to propagating and record keeping.
+All rotate through the various specialty gardens and collections and may select and area of concentration.

-If you or someone you know would like to learn more about becoming an intern for the 2013-2014 growing season, please contact Kate Gutierrez at 973.326.7629 or email@example.com.
+If you or someone you know would like to learn more about becoming an intern for the 2015 growing season, please have them read the flyer at right and then contact Judy Schaible, Superintendent of Horticulture, at 908 234 0061 or email resumes to firstname.lastname@example.org

 Check out the Willowwood Store for books, plant labels and native plant seeds.